 Specifically, Newman demands that his former law firm pay him an annual bonus tied to the Firm's contingency recoveries in cases that conclude after his for cause termination, but which were pending back when he was still employed by the firm.
-And he seeks this annual bonus not only for the year 2020, when his employment ended, but in perpetuity, whether the Firm earns a fee in a case next year or ten years from now.
+And he seeks this annual bonus not only for the year 2020, when he was fired, but in perpetuity, whether the Firm earns a fee in a case, whether next year or ten years from now.

 Newman seeks this windfall despite the lack of any language in the parties' agreement that plausibly supports such a one-sided outcome.
+To do so, Newman's Complaint seeks to recast the bonus as a "revenue share."
+But the plain text of the agreement is a "bonus," and simply is not a "revenue share."
+And neither the plain text of the agreement, nor common sense, provide for bonuses long after his employment concludes.

-The plain text of the agreement does not envision paying him bonuses long after his employment concludes.
-And because all of Newman's claims hinge on that same, flawed argument, none of them are fit to survive a motion to dismiss.
-For that reason, as detailed below, Newman's complaint should be dismissed in its entirety, with prejudice.
+Because all of Newman's claims hinge on that same, flawed argument, none of them are fit to survive a motion to dismiss.
+For that reason, as detailed below, Newman's Amended Complaint should be dismissed in its entirety, with prejudice.

 II.
-Statement of Relevant Facts1
+Statement of Relevant Facts2

 In early 2018, Pollock contacted Newman about working at Pollock Cohen.
-(Compl. at \P 15).
+(Am.
+Compl. at ¶ 15).
 After Newman initially worked at the Firm as an independent contractor, Pollock and Newman discussed Newman joining Pollock Cohen full time.
-(Id. at $\P\P$ 18, 22).
+(Id. at ¶¶ 18, 22).
 Newman agreed and joined Pollock Cohen as Special Counsel in April 2018.
-(Id. at \P 24).
+(Id. at ¶ 24).